sorokinmax/smpp-gateway/README.md

 ## Description

-SMPP clients testing tool.
+SMPP-clients testing tool.

 Runs SMPP server, forwards incoming SMS with some debug information to SMTP or Telegram.

-Incoming SMS are redirected to emails or Telegram, mapped with phone numbers in mapping.txt
+Incoming SMS are redirected to e-mail or Telegram, and are matched with recipients in mapping.txt

 Based on [Modified  SMPP 3.4 Library](https://github.com/sorokinmax/smpp)